cumulus-digital/banner-countdownclock/README.md

 # Countdown Clock Banner

-See `example.html` for implementation.
+See `EXAMPLE.html` for implementation.
 It includes a script tag loading `dist/banner.js` from jsdelivr referencing a release version of this code.
 To choose a different version, alter the version number after the `@` symbol in the jsdelivr URL.
 See [jsdelivr documentation](https://www.jsdelivr.com/documentation#id-github) for details.

-All attributes of the `countdown-banner` element are optional.
+All attributes of the `countdown-banner` element are optional except for `end`.
 The example includes the default value of all attributes.

 The `end` attribute specifies the end date and time of the countdown clock and must be specified in a format readable by JavaScript's `Date.parse()` — the most compatible of which is [ISO 8601](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#date_time_string_format).
 Check out [time.lol](https://time.lol/) for an easy conversion tool.